-The Computational Science concentration consists of four core courses
+The Computational Science concentration consists of four core courses:

+Code Title

 MATH 145 Multivariable Calculus

 MATH 213 Linear Algebra and Differential Equations

 CS 173 Intermediate Computer Science

-or

-CS 181 Data Systems
+or CS 181 Data Systems

 One of

 CS 109 Discovering Computer Science

 CS 111 Discovering Computer Science: Scientific Data and Dynamics

 CS 112 Discovering Computer Science: Markets, Polls, and Social Networks

 CS 113 Discovering Computer Science: Physical Computing

 CS 114 Discovering Computer Science: Computing for the Social Good

-and an additional course which may be in another department, that must have a strong and persistent mathematical modeling or computing component and must be approved in advance by the Department of Computer Science.
+and an additional course which may be in another department, that must have a strong and persistent mathematical modeling or computing component and must be approved in advance by the Department of Mathematics or the Department of Computer Science.

-In addition, students must take a two-semester sequence of courses in a department other than Mathematics or Computer Science.
-A written plan for completing the concentration must be approved by the Department of Computer Science before the end of the student's junior year of study and prior to enrollment in the elective courses.
-In particular, the elective course and cognate requirements specified above must be chosen consistently with a valid educational plan for the study of Computational Science (as defined above).
+In addition, students must take a two-semester sequence of courses in a department other than Mathematics and Computer Science.
+A written plan for completing the concentration must be approved by the Department of Mathematics or the Department of Computer Science before the end of the student's junior year of study and prior to enrollment in the elective courses.
+In particular, the elective courses and cognate requirements specified above must be chosen consistently with a valid educational plan for the study of Computational Science (as defined above).
 Any mathematics major who wishes to complete this concentration must choose non-math courses as their elective courses.
 Any computer science major who wishes to complete this concentration must choose non-computer science courses for their elective courses.
-A double Mathematics and Computer Science major is not eligible for this concentration.
+A double mathematics and computer science major is not eligible for this concentration.